outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 There are numerous problems with this.

 ### 2 Hours is Never 2 Hours
 Code tests never take 2 hours, 3 hours or whatever the recommended time is.
-By the time you set up the testing suite, linter and everything else you need you've easily used up most of that time. applicants are never going to admit your 2-hour tech test took 10 hours so the cycle continues.
+By the time you set up the testing suite, linter and everything else you need you've easily used up most of that time.
+Applicants are never going to admit your 2-hour tech test took 10 hours so the cycle continues.

 As we mentioned before we want to reduce time commitments and anything above 2 hours is an unreasonable ask, and anything under 2 hours probably isn't testing for much.